Ford Expedition Insurance Rates

 Price estimates by individual coverage:

-Rate estimates include $500 deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all 50 states and Expedition trim levels.
+Prices include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes uninsured/under-insured motorist coverage.
+Estimates are averaged for all 50 U.S. states and for different Expedition trim levels.

 Price Range from Low to High